 For your convenience, we’ve also made the manual available in

-Although this page was prepared for version 2.0, these tips are relevant to all versions:
+These tips are relevant to all versions:

 - The game isn’t won by raiding, and raids can cause counter-raids.
 You can raid only twice a season but you have more than two neighbors…